-- This website is dedicated to bringing to light all of the details regarding what could be the biggest income tax fraud scheme to ever have taken place in the history of Canada.
+This website is dedicated to bringing to light all of the details regarding what could be the biggest income tax fraud scheme to ever have taken place in the history of Canada.

-The complete details of how BDO, now the fifth largest accounting firm in the world, was involved in fraudulent tax planning, can be viewed on this site.
+The complete details of how BDO, now the fifth largest accounting firm in the world, was involved in fraudulent tax planning can be viewed on this site.

-Within the pages of this website you will also learn how the Canadian Imperial Bank of Commerce (CIBC) arranged a fictitious loan of USD $694,852,318), for a client of accounting firm, BDO, in order to avoid paying tens of millions of dollars in taxes.
+Within the pages of this website you will also learn how the CIBC (Canadian Imperial Bank of Commerce) arranged a fictitious loan in 1998 of over CDN $1 Billion (USD $694,852,318), for a client of accounting firm, BDO, in order to avoid paying tens of millions of dollars in taxes.

 Ironically since the CCRA ruled that the CIBC loan scheme was a sham to avoid paying tax, the taxpayer that was reassessed has sued his former tax advisory firm, BDO.

 In an Affidavit that was filed in support of his lawsuit against BDO, the taxpayer states that it was suggested to him by BDO’s Senior Tax Accountant that he see a lawyer who worked at Fraser Milner Casgrain LLP.

 The taxpayer states that what stood out to him about his meeting, with the lawyer from Fraser Milner Casgrain LLP, was that the first thing the lawyer stated to him was “Do you think any judge in Canada will believe this?”